M-Chimiste/PaperPal/README.md

 - You can tune this with `SMTP_DNS_FALLBACK_ENABLED`, `SMTP_DNS_NAMESERVERS`, `SMTP_DNS_TIMEOUT_SEC`, and `SMTP_CONNECT_TIMEOUT_SEC`.

 **Gmail API Delivery Fallback:**
-- Newsletter email delivery now tries Gmail SMTP first, then falls back to the Gmail API over HTTPS if SMTP fails.
+- Newsletter email delivery tries Gmail SMTP first, then falls back to the Gmail API over HTTPS if SMTP fails before submission starts.
+An uncertain submission outcome suppresses automatic fallback to avoid duplicate delivery.
 - The Gmail API fallback requires a saved OAuth token file with the `gmail.send` scope.
-- Use `scripts/send_test_email.py --send --authorize` once to create the token file locally.
+- Supply an existing valid OAuth token through `GMAIL_TOKEN_FILE`; this checkout does not include the previously documented `scripts/send_test_email.py` authorization helper.
 - The token file defaults to `gmail_token.json`, and the Gmail API request timeout defaults to `30` seconds.

 **Newsletter Intro Timeout:**